The History of the Parish of Rochdale

 continued to hold lands in the parish, bridging the gap between the old gentry and the new commercial class.

 - Francis Holt of Lowerplace, a successful merchant, died at the age of 76.
+James Holt of Greave was buried at Rochdale at the age of eighty-nine, marking the end of a long career as a significant landowner.

 - James Holt, a woollen manufacturer, purchased the Stubbylee estate